NelsonHMalbone/pythonMegaCourse/README.md

 to using for key, value in category_data.items() this approach keeps the inputs label and easy to display and manage did have to add a tuple to capture all the infomation to get and add titles of what each section was

+#### 06-07
+worked on restructing the data and the list and placed them inside the added section in the all categories will capture everything from the category data, so tht the the user can choice which entry to pick